Microwave-to-optics conversion using a mechanical oscillator in its quantum groundstate

 Research into novel quantum technologies is receiving significant attention for its potential to fundamentally transform how we receive, process and transmit information.
 In particular, major endeavors into building quantum processors and quantum simulators are currently underway.
 Many leading efforts, including superconducting qubits~\cite{Kelly2015} and quantum dots~\cite{Watson2018} share quantum information through photons in the microwave regime.
 While this allows for an impressive degree of quantum control~\cite{Hofheinz2009}, it also limits the distance the information can realistically travel before being lost~\cite{Kurpiers2018}.
 At the same time, the field of optical quantum communication has already seen demonstrations over distance scales capable of providing real-world applications~\cite{Liao2017}.
 In particular, by transmitting information in the optical telecom band, fiber-based quantum networks over tens or even hundreds of kilometers can be envisaged~\cite{Boaron2018}.
 In order to connect several quantum computing nodes over large distances into a quantum internet~\cite{Kimble2008}, it is therefore vital to be able to convert quantum information from the microwave to the optical domain, and back.

-Several promising approaches have been taken to realize such a microwave to optics converter, most notably by trying to either directly couple the fields inside a non-linear crystal~\cite{Witmer2016,Fan2018,Wang2018}, by using rare earth ion doped crystals~\cite{OBrien2014}, magnons~\cite{Hisatomi2016} or mechanical systems as a transducer~\cite{Stannigel2010,Bochmann2013,Andrews2014,Bagci2014}.
+Several promising approaches have been taken to realize such a microwave to optics converter, most notably by trying to either directly couple the fields inside a non-linear crystal~\cite{Witmer2016,Fan2018,Wang2018,Rueda2016}, by using rare earth ion doped crystals~\cite{OBrien2014}, magnons~\cite{Hisatomi2016} or mechanical systems as a transducer~\cite{Stannigel2010,Bochmann2013,Andrews2014,Bagci2014,vanLaer2018,MoaddelHaghighi2018,Suchoi2014}.
 Recent milestones include bi-directional operation~\cite{Vainsencher2016}, coherent coupling~\cite{Balram2016}, as well as efficient conversion~\cite{Higginbotham2018}, all of which make use of a mechanical oscillator as the transducer.
-To this date, conversion has only been demonstrated in the limit of large excitations in order to overcome the thermal noise introduced by the mechanical oscillator.
-This added noise will severely limit the use of a converted qubit state for further quantum processing.
-For quantum applications, particularly those that can tolerate optical loss, the requirement of sub-photon added noise necessitates that the converter contains less than one thermal excitation~\cite{Zeuthen2018}.
-Recently, several experiments have demonstrated cooling of mechanical oscillators into the quantum groundstate of motion~\cite{Chan2011,Teufel2011b,Meenehan2015}.
+While high conversion efficiency has been a particular success with some mechanically-mediated frequency converters, the demonstration of intrinsic noise sources compatible with conversion of a quantum state has remained an outstanding challenge.
+For quantum information protocols, particularly those that can tolerate optical loss, the requirement of subphoton added noise necessitates that the converter contains less than one thermal excitation~\cite{Zeuthen2016}.
+To this end, several experiments have recently demonstrated cooling of mechanical oscillators into the quantum groundstate of motion~\cite{Chan2011,Teufel2011b,Meenehan2015}.
 The low thermal occupation forms the basis for quantum control over mechanical states, with demonstrations including quantum state preparation~\cite{OConnell2010,Hong2017,Chu2017} and entanglement between multiple mechanical degrees of freedom~\cite{Lee2011,Riedinger2018,Ockeloen-Korppi2018}.
+Reaching this occupation regime is complicated by the absorption of optical photons, while at the same time realizing sufficiently strong optomechanical cooperativity to suppress additional noise sources~\cite{Meenehan2014}.
+To date there has been no demonstration of a system with mechanically-mediated interfaces in both microwave and optical domains that operates in the quantum ground state.